Steerable Transformers for Volumetric Data: Prerequisites

 where $U$ is a unitary change of basis matrix and the direct sum extends over some number of representations.
 However, for \emph{every} group there are a some representations which cannot be broken further into a direct sum of other representations.
 These are called the \emph{irreducible representations} or \emph{irreps} of the group.
 These irreps are the building blocks of the all other representations of the group, in the sense that any representation can be written as a direct sum of the irreps:

 where again $U$ is a change of basis matrix and $\rho^{(i)}$ are the irreps.
-The Peter-Weyl Theorem by \citep{peter1927vollstandigkeit} tells us that for a compact group \m{G}, any unitary representation \m{\rho} is completely reducible and splits into direct sum of irreducible \emph{finite dimensional unitary representations} of \m{G}.
+The Peter--Weyl Theorem by \cite{peter1927vollstandigkeit} tells us that for a compact group \m{G}, any unitary representation \m{\rho} is completely reducible and splits into direct sum of irreducible \emph{finite dimensional unitary} representations of \m{G}.

-\paragraph{Irreducible Representations of SO(2) and SO(3) :} \m{\SO(n)} being a compact group, all its irreps are finite dimensional unitary representations.
-The irreps of SO(2) are all of dimension one, and are indexed by the set of integers.
-The group SO(2) can be realized by $2\times 2$ rotation matrices, with rotation angle $\theta$:
+\paragraph{Irreducible Representations of \(\SO(2)\) and \(\SO(3)\):}\(\SO(d)\) being a compact group, all its irreps are finite dimensional unitary representations.
+In the case of $\SO(2)$, every irrep is one-dimensional and indexed by an integer.
+The group $\SO(2)$ can be parameterized by an angle $\theta \in [0, 2\pi)$, corresponding to a rotation in the $x$-$y$ plane by $\theta$ radians.
+Under this parameterization, the irreps of $\SO(2)$ take the form